greatbody/cidr/README.md

     *   Enter the new VNet CIDR in the input field.
     *   Click the "Update VNet" button.
 4.  **To manage subnets**:
-    *   Go to the "Manage Subnets" section.
+    *   Navigate to the "Subnet Details" table.
-    *   **Add a new subnet**: Enter the name and CIDR in the respective input fields at the bottom of this section and click "Add Subnet".
+    *   **Add a new subnet**:
+        *   Click the "+ Add Subnet" button located at the bottom of the table.
-    *   **Update an existing subnet**: Modify its name or CIDR in the input fields next to the subnet entry and click its "Update" button.
+        *   The button row will transform into input fields for "Subnet Name" and "Subnet CIDR".
+        *   Enter the required details and click "Save".
+To discard, click "Cancel".
-    *   **Delete a subnet**: Click the "Delete" button next to the subnet entry you wish to remove (a confirmation will be asked).
+    *   **Delete a subnet**:
+        *   Locate the subnet you wish to remove in the table.
+        *   Click the trash can icon (🗑️) in the "Actions" column for that subnet.
+        *   Confirm the deletion when prompted.
 5. Changes to the VNet or subnets are automatically saved to your browser's local storage and the visualization updates instantly.
 6. To revert to the original default configuration provided in the script, click the "Reset to Defaults" button in the "Configuration" section.
 7. Use the mouse wheel to zoom and click-and-drag to pan the visualization bar for a closer look.